baconjs/bacon.js/README.md

 --------------

 Bacon.js is quite similar to RxJs, so it should be pretty easy to pick up.
-The major difference is that in bacon, there are two distinct kinds of Observables: the EventStream and the Property.
+The major diference is that in bacon, there are two distinct kinds of Observables: the EventStream and the Property.
 The former is for discrete events while the latter is for observable properties that have the concept of "current value".